-A set of four junior and senior MB&B majors serve as peer mentors for students who are considering or entering the MB&B major.
+A set of four to six junior and senior MB&B majors serve as peer mentors for students who are considering or entering the MB&B major.
 Peer mentors can give fellow students a sense of the experience of majoring in MB&B and practical advice on navigating the requirements and electives in our program.
 Peer mentors offer advice on which classes to take, experiences to consider and anything pertaining to the major.
 They can provide advice on how to take advantage of the many academic resources available to you, such as peer tutors, college tutors, teaching fellows, faculty office hours, etc. Peer mentors also host informal community-building get-togethers in the department for prospective and current majors.
 If you have not yet declared an MB&B major and want to be invited to these events, please email MBBUndergrad@yale.edu.

 Please note that peer mentors supplement the MB&B faculty academic advisors.
 You should meet one of the faculty advisors to discuss details of the MB&B degree requirements, to get your schedule or other official forms signed, and to get faculty-level advice on things like setting up an independent research experience, planning a scientific career, etc.

-Peer tutors for 2018-2019 are:
+Peer mentors for 2023-2024 are:

 Rafaela Kottou, firstname.lastname@example.org, Class of 2024, Pauli Murray College